-Life's easier with 10¢ a minute, AT&T Call Organizer[®] and Student Advantage[®].
-It's all FREE just for being with AT&T. - 10¢ A MINUTE-AT&T Simple Rates[®]-on long distance calls from home to anywhere in the U.S. from 7pm-7am weekdays and all weekend long; 25¢ a minute all other times. - FREE AT&T CALL ORGANIZER: no more hassles-use your personalized code before you dial, and we'll tally your phone bill by roommate (up to 12 people per bill). - FREE STUDENT ADVANTAGE: get special offers and up to 50% off every day at thousands of your favorite neighborhood places and national sponsors-like Kinko's, Tower Records[®] and Amtrak.
-AT&T Simple Rates is available to AT&T residential long distance subscribers is subject to bifling availability and can't be combined with any other domestic savings options.
-This plan also offers rates for other types of calls on your main-billed account, call for details.
-Enroll by 11/30/97.
+Life's easier with 10¢ a minute, AT&T Call Organizer and Student Advantage.
+It's all FREE just for being with AT&T. - 10¢ A MINUTE-AT&T Simple Rates®-on long distance calls from home to anywhere in the U.S. from 7pm-7am weekdays and all weekend long; 25¢ a minute all other times. - FREE AT&T CALL ORGANIZER: no more hassles-use your personalized code before you dial, and we'll tally your phone bill by roommate (up to 12 people per bill). - FREE STUDENT ADVANTAGE: get special offers and up to 50% off every day at thousands of your favorite neighborhood places and national sponsors-like Kinko's," Tower Records" and Amtrak.
+Simple Rates is available to A1&1 residential long distance subscribers is subject to billing availability and can't be combined with any other domestic savings options.
+This plan offers rates for other types of calls on your main-billed account, call for details.
+Enrol! by 11/30/97.
 Plan is available until 12/31/97.
-If AT&T Simple Rates billing isn't available in your area, you'll be enrolled in the AT&T One Rate Plan.
-Live off campus?
+If AT&T Simple Rates billing isn't available in area, seult be enrolled in the AT&T One Rate Plan.
+1815 Live off campus?
 Get it all FREE with one easy call.

-Call I-800-878-3872 or visit www.att.com/college/np.html

-lt's all within your reach.
+1-800-878-3872 Call or visit www.att.com/college/np.html lt's all within your reach.